beckym223/manual_work/E6_long_edited.md

 facts of experience."
 They used their intuitions regarding the norms of how consumers, inves- tors, and wage and price setters thought they
-88 This lecture has been very much influenced by the insights of the Ph.D. thesis of Robert Akerlof (2006) on  preferences for beliefs.
-His thinking on this subject has  influenced many of the sections of this paper, especially on  consumption and the endogeneity of norms.

 ### ---Economics-2007-0-29.txt---
 should behave.
 There is systematic reason why